 Employers who fail to reimburse employees for expenses incurred on the job, in addition to being responsible for paying those out-of-pocket expenses, may also be required to pay other costs such as attorney's fees and interest from the date the employee incurred that the particular expense.

 If you are an employee in California who has incurred job-related expenses, but have not been reimbursed by your employer, it is important that you contact an experienced unpaid wage reimbursement lawyer to discuss your claims.
-Call Kingsley & Kingsley at 888-500-8469 for a free, comprehensive and confidential consultation.
+Call Kingsley & Kingsley Lawyers at (818) 990-8300 for a free, comprehensive and confidential consultation.